 An introduction to a variety of Sonoran Desert plants and their special survival strategies.
 Includes plant identification, desert plant adaptation, the interrelationship between desert plants and animals, and preparing native desert foods.
 Also includes making a teaching kit, preparing an "in-classroom" or "at the museum" activity and lesson plan.
-Available teaching resources and how the Desert Museum can be incorporated into classroom activity will also be discussed.
+Available teaching resources and how the Desert Museum can be incorporated into classroom activity will also be discussed. augustus valtauriat (japatai tuoja ja kateima.
+1900. ja kai ja kai kaika kaika kateima ja kaika.

-EDU 104 Teaching Mathematics Through Problem Solving, K-8 / 2 cr. hrs./2 periods (2 lec.)
+EDU 104 Teaching Mathematics Through Problem Solving, K-8 / 2 cr. hrs./2 periods (2 lec.) in page to be a control to the highest of the figure